It's official: Srihari Natraj qualifies for Tokyo Olympics after FINA approves QT | Sports-Games

 It's official: Srihari Natraj qualifies for Tokyo Olympics after FINA approves QT

-Srihari joins Sajan Prakash as Indias A qualification entry to Tokyo, the Swimming Federation of India tweeted.Natarajs feat came on Sunday was also new national record, which was enough to achieve the A mark for the Tokyo Games set at 53.85 seconds.In time trials, swimmers do not compete against other rivals but they get a chance to better their timing.
+Srihari joins Sajan Prakash as Indias A qualification entry to Tokyo, the Swimming Federation of India tweeted.Natarajs feat came on Sunday and was also a new national record besides being enough to achieve the A mark for the Tokyo Games set at 53.85 seconds.In time trials, swimmers do not compete against other rivals but they get a chance to better their timing.

 - Country: